SEMIRAMIS

 description

-Design in Architecture, Engineering and Construction (AEC) can be described as an ill-defined (“wicked”) problem with many parameters, multiple constraints, and contradicting objectives.
-Traditionally, only a very small number of possible solutions is considered, created based on a human best guess or they are limited to blanket solutions.
-Parametric design tools such as Grasshopper allowed the automated generation of large numbers of potential solutions and the integration of performance measures.
-We aim to learn a generative model from the samples obtained from the parametric design that enables, given some desired performance attributes, generating a range of solutions that satisfy such constraints.
+Design in Architecture, Engineering and Construction (AEC) can be described as an ill-defined (“wicked”) problem with many parameters, multiple constraints and contradicting objectives.
+Traditionally, only a very small number of possible solutions is considered, created based on human best-guess or they are limited to blanket solutions.
+Parametric design tools such as Grasshopper allowed the automated generation of large numbers of potential solutions, and the integration of performance measures.
+Still, parametric modelling only allows to carry out forward design, which still restrict the exploration capabilities of the designer, and a broader exploration of the solution space (Figure 1, “classic parametric modelling“).

-This will unleash novel design possibilities by augmenting the designers with insights into solutions they could not have imagined, excluding their unconscious bias, and allow them to combine human synthetic thinking with the analytic power of computation.
+This methodology unleashes novel design possibilities by augmenting the designers with insights in solutions they would possibly not have imagined, excluding their unconscious bias, and allow to combine human synthetic thinking with the analytic power of computation.
+We have already utilized this methodology in several use-cases such as “Semiramis“ (see Figure 2), a vertical garden structure already built in Zug, Switzerland.
+In this particular case, the implemented methods helped the designer during the early exploration of feasible design.

 Gallery